 However, if you are looking for a turnkey retirement plan that includes having someone manage your investments, ensure that they do that.

 Always align an advisor’s business model with the type of help you need, period.
 And, be sure to know what your needs are.
 Failing to do so is the equivalent of going to a dealership without knowing what type of vehicle you are looking to purchase.

 Most advisors work under the AUM model, which stands for assets under management.
 While there is nothing wrong with this model, choosing an AUM advisor will often cost you significantly more than an hourly advisor.
 Why?
 Because they charge you a percentage of your portfolio annually.
-And for every dollar they bill, that is one less dollar that will compound towards your goals.
+And for every dollar they bill, that is one less dollar that will compound towards your goals, and Compounding Is Beautiful.

 Notably, advisors may mix and match the above models depending upon their business.
 However, only pay for the business model you need as a solution.

 Important note: When searching for an advisor, ensure that they are a fiduciary, which means that they must put your goals ahead of theirs.
 All CFPs (Certified Financial Planners) are fiduciaries, and many non-CFP advisors are fiduciaries.
 All it takes is an inquiry, so do not hesitate to ask them!